 The name of the selected object along with the name of the selected property, method, action, field or event is displayed in the upper part of the Object Browser panel.
 You can copy the name to the clipboard and later paste it to the script code.

 The scripting language of the active project (that is, the project whose items are currently selected in the Project Explorer panel).
 If there is no active project, the Object Browser panel uses the scripting language specified by the Default language option.

-Whether cross-platform web testing is enabled in the active project (for web applications only).
-If cross-platform testing is enabled, the list of possible locators is available for objects:
+Whether the active project is configured to use XPath expressions and CSS selectors to locate objects on web pages.
+If it is, the list of possible locators is available for objects:

 If there is no active project, the default naming format will be used.